elem-azar-unis/CRDT-Redis/experiment/Readme.md

 The entry of the experiment is *bench/main.cpp*.
 It will do 30 rounds of experiment for each experiment settings.
 Each round it will call *redis_test/connection.py* to start new Redis server instances in all the server VMs and set the networking delays.
 The results will be written in the *results* folder in different subfolders according to different experiment settings and rounds.

-## Redo the Experiment
+## Perform the Experiment

-To redo our CRPQ experiments, setup the experiment as shown above.
+To perform our CRPQ experiments, setup the experiment as shown above.
 You need to modify the ip settings at the start of *bench/main.cpp* and *redis_test/connection.py* if you want to use other ips for servers.
 Then start the experiment:

     cd bench
     make run